 A linear TV extension (LTVE) is a strategic decision to incorporate OTT channels into a linear TV campaign.
-Leveraging the Automatic Content Recognition (ACR) chipset technology that exists in all smartphones, LTVE enables you to measure the overlap of linear TV and CTV households exposed to your ad content.
+Leveraging the Automatic Content Recognition (ACR) chipset technology that exists in all smart TVs, LTVE enables you to measure the overlap of linear TV and CTV households exposed to your ad content.

 More importantly, LTVE enables you to eliminate that overlap and serve your CTV ad impressions only to the households who’ve never been exposed to your linear TV ad content, or to those who’ve only been lightly exposed.

 If your brand has already created advertisements for broadcast, satellite, and cable television, activating those same ads with minimal changes to an OTT/CTV platform lets you reach incrementally more viewers while cutting out the wasted impressions associated with over-saturating certain households.

 Even better, it lets you reach those viewers with tested, preexisting advertisements.
 That’s far more cost-effective than creating entirely new advertisements from scratch.
 Instead of researching your demographics, creating new customer personas, crafting new messages and visuals, and determining your promotional offers, you’re simply extending the commercials’ reach to new demographics within your target audience on OTT channels.